Ben Christo: The Sisters of Mercy

 In 2006, Christo joined The Sisters of Mercy, as lead guitarist and backing vocalist.
+He was first invited to the band via phone in December 2005.
+Said Christo, "I got a call one afternoon, from an unknown number.
+With very little preamble, the caller, without introducing himself, stated, ‘We might want you to be in our band'."
 He has toured extensively with the band, headlining festivals worldwide such as Sonsiphere, Fuji Rock, Nova Rock, Tuska OpenAir Metal Festival, M’era Luna, Greenfield Festival, Spirit of Burgas, Amphi and Soundwave Australia.
-The 2019 – 2020 world tour showcased a number of new songs that Christo had co-written with Andrew Eldritch and new guitarist Dylan Smith, with additional new works being premiered during the current 2022 dates.
+The 2019 – 2020 world tour showcased a number of new songs that Christo had co-written with Andrew Eldritch and new guitarist Dylan Smith, with additional new works being premiered during the 2022 tour dates.

+2023 saw the band return to the US for the first time in 14 years, commencing at Sick New World Festival, which led to features in LA Weekly and Spin.com.
+During the Los Angeles date, at the Hollywood Palladium, the band were joined onstage by Berlin vocalist Terri Nunn for a performance of Temple of Love.
+During the tour, Christo was professionally photographed by and with Lamb of God frontman Randy Blythe.
+The tour extended in Europe and the UK, with the latter leg seeing a live cameo from Psychedelic Furs' Duncan Kilburn.

+In 2024 TSOM returned to the US for an extensive fall tour, supported by Blaqk Audio, featuring Davey Havok and Jade Puget of AFI.
+The 26-date tour went coast to coast and included Canadian shows in Vancouver and Toronto.

 Night by Night

 In 2008, Christo founded Night By Night, where he was lead singer, guitarist, primary songwriter and key lyricist for the band.
 Their first EP, "Just Tonight", was produced by Paul Tipler (Idlewild) and released in 2009.
 Later recruiting an additional lead singer and expanding to a 5-piece, Night by Night's debut album, "NxN", was released to critical acclaim in 2014.

 Produced and mixed by Romesh Dodangoda (Motorhead, Funeral for a Friend) and John Mitchell and released on Sun Hill Production/Cargo Records the album was publicly applauded by several musicians including those from Def Leppard, Kane Roberts, Harem Scarem and Firehouse, claiming 6th place in Fireworks Magazine’s Top 10 Albums of 2014, alongside Mr. Big and Night Ranger.
 In his review, Classic Rock Magazine’s Geoff Barton scored the album 8/10 and made a point of commending both Christo's lead playing (comparing him to Neal Schon) and lyrics.

 In addition to substantial touring across the UK, Sweden, Norway, Finland, Poland, Germany and Switzerland (including shows supporting Alannah Miles, The Quireboys, Lord of the Lost and Jettblack), Night by Night was selected as sole tour supports to both Europe and Y&T, and also appeared at Download (2013) and Hard Rock Hell (2012 and 2015) festivals.
 In June 2015, the band announced that they would be on hiatus until further notice.